saumanarsad/saumanarsad/README.md

 # 👋 Hello, I'm Sauman Arshad!

 I'm a Full Stack Software Engineer passionate about creating impactful software solutions.
-Currently, I work at **Dubizzle Labs** as a Software Engineer, where I primarily use **Laravel** to build scalable web applications.
+Currently, I work at **Dubizzle Labs** as a Software Engineer, where I primarily use **Laravel** to build scalable web applications

 ## 🚀 What I Do